THEME DEVELOPMENT WITH PREPARED SPEECHES

 Part I – Opening

-- Begin with something that will capture the interest and attention of the audience.
+• Begin with something that will capture the audience’s attention or create intrigue for your message.

-- Develop a brief statement to transition into what you will discuss next.
+• Develop a brief transition statement to introduce what you will discuss next.

 Part II – Main Body